MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-VI-Federal-Retirement-Thrift-Investment-Board/part-1653-Court-Orders-Legal-Processes-Affecting-Thrift-Savings-Plan-Accounts/subpart-D-Process-Enforcement-Participants-Legal-Obligation-To-Pay-Federal-Tax-Levy-Criminal-Restitution-Order/section-1653.32.md

 (5) A levy requiring a series of payments;

-(6) A levy that designates the specific TSP Fund, source of contributions, or balance from which the payment or portions of the payment shall be made.
+(6) A levy that designates the specific TSP core fund, source of contributions, or balance from which the payment or portions of the payment shall be made.

+[79 FR 53604, Sept.
+10, 2014, as amended at 87 FR 31691, May 24, 2022]